MicrosoftDocs/cpp-docs/docs/cppcx/static-libraries-c-cx.md

 ::: moniker range="<=vs-2017"

-### To create a UWP static library in Visual Studio 2017
+### To create a UWP static library in Visual Studio 2017 or Visual Studio 2015

 1. On the menu bar, choose **File** > **New** > **Project**.
 Under **Visual C++** > **Windows Universal** choose **Static Library (Universal Windows)**.